 antioxidant

-In addition, since a large number of free radicals are constantly produced in the mitochondria as a “by-product” of energy production, a coenzyme Q10 deficiency has another negative effect, since Q10 is a powerful antioxidant.
+Furthermore, since a large number of free radicals are constantly produced in the mitochondria as a "by-product" of energy production, a coenzyme Q10 deficiency has a further negative effect, as Q10 is a strong antioxidant.

-Due to the localization of Q10 in the mitochondria, it has a particularly good and rapid local effect on oxygen radicals.
+Due to its location in the mitochondria, Q10 has a particularly good and rapid local effect on oxygen radicals.
 It is also involved in the reduction of oxidized vitamin E.

 The reduced form of Q10 – ubiquinol – acts as an antioxidant.
-It reduces oxidative stress, which can be the cause of arteriosclerosis, cancer, aging, etc.
+It reduces oxidative stress, which u.a. can be a cause of arteriosclerosis, cancer, aging, etc.

 skin

 The body's own production of coenzyme Q10 decreases with age, which also increases the production of free radicals.
-Free radicals cause our skin cells to age faster, which is why, conversely, a sufficient supply of Q10 through food or nutritional supplements can slow down skin aging. (see. https://pubmed.ncbi.nlm.nih.gov/17482886/ ).
+Free radicals cause our skin cells to age faster, which is why, conversely, an adequate supply of Q10 through diet or supplements can slow down skin aging. (cf. https://pubmed.ncbi.nlm.nih.gov/17482886/ ).

 cardiovascular system

-Coenzyme Q10 ensures that a healthy heart has the necessary energy and can significantly improve energy supply and therapy success in a diseased heart.
+Coenzyme Q10 ensures the provision of necessary energy in a healthy heart and can significantly improve energy supply and therapy success in a diseased heart.

-The results of a study (cf. https://pubmed.ncbi.nlm.nih.gov/20604917/ ), published in the journal Nutrition and Metabolism, were able to show that antioxidants such as Q10, vitamin E, vitamin C and selenium can significantly improve risk factors for cardiovascular diseases, such as high blood pressure, high blood sugar, poor vascular elasticity and even poor cholesterol levels.
+The results of a study (see https://pubmed.ncbi.nlm.nih.gov/20604917/ ), published in the journal Nutrition and Metabolism, were able to show that antioxidants such as Q10, vitamin E, vitamin C and selenium can significantly improve risk factors for cardiovascular diseases, such as high blood pressure, high blood sugar, poor elasticity of the vessels and even bad cholesterol levels.

 Annoy

-Aging of the nerves is almost always associated with a disruption of the energy supply, which is caused by impaired mitochondrial function.
-In a study from 2002 (cf. https://pubmed.ncbi.nlm.nih.gov/12374491/ ) the progression of Parkinson's disease could be slowed down with the help of Q10.
+Age-related changes in the nerves are almost always linked to a disruption in energy supply caused by impaired mitochondrial function.
+A 2002 study (see...) https://pubmed.ncbi.nlm.nih.gov/12374491/ The progression of Parkinson's disease could be slowed with the help of Q10.
 In this study, different amounts of Q10 were tested on Parkinson's patients in the early stages of the disease over a period of 16 months.
 With the highest dose tested, 1.2g of coenzyme Q10 per day, a significant improvement in the disease was observed.
 However, even the lower amounts of Q10 led to an improvement in the condition of all patients.

-However, a more recent study from 2014 showed no improvement in Parkinson's symptoms after taking Q10.
-However, this study did not take Q10 alone, but a combination of Q10 with vitamin E. In Parkinson's, Q10 alone could therefore be helpful, but the combination with vitamin E is not (cf. https://jamanetwork.com/journals/jamaneurology/fullarticle/1851409 ).
+However, a more recent study from 2014 showed no improvement in Parkinson's symptoms after Q10 supplementation.
+In this study, Q10 was not taken alone, but in combination with vitamin E. Therefore, Q10 alone might be helpful for Parkinson's patients, but the combination with vitamin E might not (see [reference]). https://jamanetwork.com/journals/jamaneurology/fullarticle/1851409 ).

 Chronic inflammation